colinyoung/appleseed/README.md

 ### Playwright Configuration

 The project uses `playwright.config.ts` for test configuration.
 See the [Playwright documentation](https://playwright.dev/docs/test-configuration) for more details on configuration options.

+## Whoami

+I'm Colin Young, a software engineer living in Chicago.
+I'm the sole developer of this project.
+Feel free to contact me on Bluesky at [@colinyoung.com](https://bsky.app/profile/colinyoung.com).